Birth Control: Abstinence

-Abstinence is the simplest form of birth control.
-If two people don't have sex, then sperm can't fertilize an egg and there's no possibility of pregnancy.
-Other forms of birth control depend on barriers that prevent the sperm from reaching the egg (such as condoms or diaphragms) or they interfere with the menstrual cycle (as birth control pills do).
-With abstinence, no barriers or pills are necessary.
+Abstinence is the most effective form of birth control.
+If two people don't have sex, sperm can't fertilize an egg and there's no possibility of pregnancy.
+Other forms of birth control:

-Does your son or daughter have to be a virgin to practice abstinence?
-No. Sometimes, someone who has been having sex decides to stop doing so.
-Even a person who has been having sex can still choose abstinence to prevent pregnancy and STDs in the future.
+A person doesn't have to be a virgin to practice abstinence.
+Sometimes, someone who has been having sex decides to stop doing so.
+A person who has been having sex can still choose abstinence to prevent pregnancy and sexually transmitted diseases (STDs) in the future.

 How Well Does Abstinence Work?

-Abstinence is the only form of birth control that is 100% effective in preventing pregnancy.
-Although many other methods can have high rates of success if used properly, they can fail occasionally.
-The rate of success of other birth control methods varies depending on the type of birth control.
-Practicing abstinence, however, ensures that a girl will not become pregnant because there is no opportunity for sperm to fertilize an egg.
+Abstinence is the only form of birth control that always prevents pregnancy.
+Practicing abstinence ensures that a girl will not become pregnant because there is no chance for sperm to fertilize an egg.

-Abstinence protects people against STDs.
-Some STDs can be spread through oral-genital sex, anal sex, or even intimate skin-to-skin contact without actual penetration (for example, genital warts and herpes can be spread this way).
+Abstinence protects people against STDs from vaginal sex.
+But STDs can also spread through oral-genital sex, anal sex, or even intimate skin-to-skin contact (for example, genital warts and herpes can spread this way).

-Avoiding all types of intimate genital contact — called complete abstinence — is the only way to guarantee complete protection against STDs.
-Because someone practicing complete abstinence does not have any type of intimate sexual contact, including oral sex, there is no risk of passing on an STD.
+Complete abstinence is the only way to guarantee protection against STDs.
+This means avoiding all types of intimate genital contact.
+Someone practicing complete abstinence does not have any type of intimate sexual contact, including oral sex.
+So there is no risk of getting an STD.

 Who Practices Abstinence?

-Teens may have questions about making this choice or about other methods of birth control.
-Make sure yours has an adult he or she can trust — you, a teacher, a counselor, a doctor, or a school nurse — who can provide some answers.
+Teens may have questions about making this choice or about other birth control methods.
+Make sure yours have an adult they can trust — you, a teacher, a counselor, a doctor, or a school nurse — who can provide answers.